-Before he trashed Theresa May’s Brexit plan, Donald Tusk released an Instagram picture of him offering her some cake.
+All this is an unusual way to conduct diplomacy, but this trolling fits a trend.
+When Theresa May went to Salzburg to sell her Brexit plan, Tusk released an Instagram picture of him offering her some cake.
 “Sorry, no cherries” was his punchline – a way of trolling the British.
 He thinks her Chequers plan “cherry picks” the single market, so chooses instagram to mock her with this point.
-Some of the fuss over this is misplaced: it’s safe to assume that Tusk and his aides did not know that the Prime Minister avoids cake, on account of her diabetes (a dietary decision which is, for some, deeply controversial).
+Some of the fuss over this was misplaced: it’s safe to assume that Tusk and his aides did not know that the Prime Minister says she avoids cake on account of her diabetes (a dietary decision which is, for some, deeply controversial).
 But the bigger question is whether Tusk taunting Prime Ministers over social media is puerile, or a new diplomatic tool.

 For those who do not have a democratic apparatus underneath them (ie, party leaders) Twitter can be a powerful alternative as a tool to reach voters.
 Donald Trump says that without Twitter, he would not be president.
 It’s a medium that allows him to set the agenda, then watch his critics rise to the bait – every time.
 He gets up at 5am, has a shower, starts watching the TV at 6am and then tweets what he sees – like a report saying UK crime is rising ‘amid’ rising Islamism.
 He might retweet something he agrees with, or take issue with a critic.
 In this way, he makes the universe bend towards him.
 But this raises a dilemma for other politicians: if Twitter is so powerful a medium, what’s the correct protocol?